 Dubai, one of the 7 Emirates of the UAE, is a city in the United Arab Emirates, located in the Persian Gulf.
+Taking advantage of its vast coastline, Dubai has also recognized its potential as a seafaring destination and has initiated Dubai Global Cruise Tourism.
+The vision is to turn Dubai into a premier cruise destination over the long term.
+Beach shores, however, are a wonderful place for visitors and locals to simply unwind.
 This city is strategically located to connect countries all around the globe and attracts thousands of tourists every year.
 A Dubai tourist visa that is valid for a particular duration is required to enter the city.
 Dubai is famous for its sightseeing attractions like Burj Khalifa, arid dunes, luxury shopping, and artificially constructed palm islands.
 This city also boasts a long stretch of beach with white sand and crystal blue water.
 Let’s take a look at Dubai’s top 10 beaches.

 Umm Suqeim Beach

 Umm Suqeim Beach is also known as Sunset Beach, the only beach in Dubai where you can take a beautiful picture of sunset in combination with the famous Burj Al Arab Hotel.
 It is a public beach and is open 24 hrs.
 There is a playground and a jogging path as well.
 There is a library where you can borrow free books to read on the beach.
 It is forbidden to swim in Dubai after sunset.
 But Umm Suqeim is equipped with power light posts which makes it possible to swim in the dark on the beach.